tiagosilvahub/two-sum-array-of-integers/README.md

 We have reached O(n) time.
 Thanks to hash operations, checking if the complement of a number was previously found can be done in amortized O(1) time.

-But we can do better, by simply storing the array position with the complement, we can immediately return the solution when we find a complement pair instead of tracing back:
+But we can do better, by simply storing the array position with the complement, we can immediately return the solution when we find a complementing pair instead of tracing back:

 ```